MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/changeNotes.md

 # Create Work Item - Change Notes

+#### 1.5 3
+- Fix compatibility issues with Team Foundation Server versions prior to 2018 Update 2.

 #### 1.5.2
-- Fix error **Cannot read property 'isNew' of null** when new work item could not be created .
+- Fix error **Cannot read property 'isNew' of null** when new work item could not be created.
+.
 #### 1.5.1
 - Fix error **Cannot read property '...' of undefined** in output variable creation.